top of page

 Jump to a section:

 Dr. Stephen Porges (creator of the Polyvagal Theory) has a new book - Our Polyvagal World.
-Actually, his son, Seth, wrote the book, and Dr Porges gave it his stamp of approval.
-(I'll do a book review soon.)
-For now, I do recommend it overall, and you can order it through this Amazon affiliate link.
+His son, Seth, wrote the book, and Dr Porges gave it his stamp of approval.
+Here's a book review.
+I recommend it overall, and you can order it through this Amazon affiliate link.
 I get a portion of the sale at no extra cost to you - https://amzn.to/47UIxjV

-The new book discusses the application of the Polyvagal theory to various life domains like incarceration and schools.
-But it also adds three new mixed states to the Polyvagal Theory, which are: intimacy, fawn, and appeasement.
-Appeasement is also discussed by Rebecca Bailey, Jaycee Dugard, Stephanie Smith, and Dr. Porges in a paper called "Appeasement: Replacing Stockholm Syndrome as a Definition of a Survival Strategy."
+The new book discusses the application of the Polyvagal theory to various life domains, like incarceration and schools.
+But it also adds three new mixed states to the Polyvagal Theory: intimacy, fawn, and appeasement.
+Rebecca Bailey, Jaycee Dugard, Stephanie Smith, and Dr. Porges also discuss appeasement in a paper called "Appeasement: Replacing Stockholm Syndrome as a Definition of a Survival Strategy."

 What is Appeasement through the lens of the Polyvagal Theory?